ridwanray/sentry-django-setup/README.md

-# Django and AWS S3 buckets for files management
+# Django and Senty setup
+Your software applications need monitoring. <br>
-This is the codebase to setup Django application to use s3 bucket for:<br>
+This codebase showcase how to use Sentry with Django for monitoring
-* file upload
-* media files
-* static files

 # Setup & running locally